Israel slams Argentina football cancellation, Palestinians joyful - Journal du Cameroun

 Israeli troops have shot dead at least 125 Gazans since March 30, during protests and clashes along the border over the return of Palestinians to land they fled or were expelled from during the 1948 war surrounding Israel’s creation.

+The Palestinian FA’s Rajoub had urged Messi not take part and called on fans to burn shirts bearing his name if he did.

+Rajoub said he had written to Argentina’s government asking that Messi not play and accused Israel of trying to give the game “political significance by insisting it be held in Jerusalem”.

-Argentina coach Jorge Sampaoli last week aired misgivings about having to travel to Israel, noting he preferred to remain in Barcelona, where the team is holding its pre-World Cup training camp.
+Argentina coach Jorge Sampaoli last week aired misgivings about having his players make the trip to Israel, noting he preferred to remain in Barcelona, where the team is holding its pre-World Cup training camp.

 “From a sporting point of view, I would have preferred to play in Barcelona,” Sampaoli said.